saroltah/indoor-climbing/README.md

 Set up HTML sections and and add the html text. (image) Add images to folder
 Add CSS styling - first everything
+Add style section by section
+Check mobile view than bigger.

 source of images: unsplash.com source of text: indoorclimbing.com